Bringing data visualization to carbon credit markets

 reduction in landowner support tickets related to market confusion

-The challenge I faced here was translating complex financial market concepts into an intuitive and highly interactive interface for non-technical landowners, while working within tight tech constraints and a 5-week delivery timeline.
+The challenge I faced here was translating complex financial market concepts into an intuitive and highly interactive interface for non-technical landowners, while working within tight tech constraints of keeping component expansion minimal, and making the interactive data visualization feasible in a 5-week delivery timeline.

 Previous Next